hashicorp/vault/website/source/api/auth/radius/index.html.md

 ## Configure RADIUS

-Configures the connection parameters and shard secret used to communicate with RADIUS.
+Configures the connection parameters and shared secret used to communicate with RADIUS.

 | Method   | Path                         | Produces               |